Chiricahua National Monument: Geology

 Located approximately 36 mi southeast of Willcox, Arizona, the monument preserves the remains of an immense volcanic eruption that shook the region about 27 million years ago.
 The thick, white-hot ash spewed forth from the nearby Turkey Creek Caldera, cooled and hardened into rhyolitic tuff, laying down almost 2000 ft of highly siliceous, dark volcanic ash and pumice.
 The volcanic material eventually eroded into the natural rock formations of the present monument.

+History

+President Calvin Coolidge established the national monument with the Antiquities Act on April 18, 1924.
+It was expanded by President Franklin Roosevelt on June 10, 1938.